lucidobservor/ballroom-dancing-routines/Silver Smooth/Starting Silver Waltz.md

 ##### Short Side 2
 - Flip flops (4 measures) [W S13]
 - UAT to the left into almost patty cake
+	- Leader does a chasse while follower does a four step turn (1-2&3-)
 - --> Beginning explosions (can choose one or two)